What is a will?

 Does having a will avoid probate?

 Having a will does not avoid probate.
 Probate is the name for the process that the court follows to resolve claims by creditors or others about the estate and to distribute the money and property that was owned by the person who died.
-Since the probate process sets a time limit for filing claims against an estate, it is particularly important for the estate of a landlord, a business owner, or a professional.
+Since the probate process sets a time limit for filing claims against an estate, it can be particularly important for the estate of a landlord, a business owner, or a professional.

 Does having a will save on estate taxes?